colebaril/Mosquito_Monitor/README.md

 ## Version 0.0.3

-- Changed y axis trans to `log1p` to better display the poisson-like mosquito trap count distributions
+- Changed y axis trans to `log1p` for the faceted Winnipeg plots to better display the poisson-like mosquito trap count distributions
 - Implemented a Twitter Bot using Python that sends a Tweet with the city map when the data has been updated

 ## Version 0.0.2